oauthstuff/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

-PKCE is the most obvious solution for OAuth clients as it is available and effectively used today for similar purposes for OAuth native apps whereas `nonce` is appropriate for OpenId Connect clients.
+PKCE is the most obvious solution for OAuth clients as it is available and effectively used today for similar purposes for OAuth native apps whereas `nonce` is appropriate for OpenID Connect clients.

 Note on pre-warmed secrets: An attacker can circumvent the countermeasures described above if he is able to create or capture the